openSUSE/news-o-o/_posts/2012-12-18-opensuse-12-3-milestone-2-released.markdown

 ---
 author: News Team
+comments: true
 date: 2012-12-18 16:39:05+00:00
 layout: post
 link: https://news.opensuse.org/2012/12/18/opensuse-12-3-milestone-2-released/
+slug: opensuse-12-3-milestone-2-released
-title: "openSUSE 12.3 Milestone 2 released"
+title: openSUSE 12.3 Milestone 2 released
+wordpress_id: 14806
 categories:
 - Announcements
 - Distribution
 ---

 A month's work since [Milestone 1](https://news.opensuse.org/2012/11/08/opensuse-12-3-milestone-1-is-ready-for-you/)Â shows thatÂ the new Release Team are hitting their stride, as they have reviewed and checked in more than 470 updated packages, far more than early milestones in previous releases.